 Performance clarity, predicted output tracked to actual, and to team average.

-Data-driven forensic insight leading to better personnel investment decisions; selection, hiring, development, raises performance.
+Data-driven forensic insight leading to better personnel investment decisions; selection, hiring, and development raises performance.

-Identify where to invest training, coaching, and diagnose precise engagement actions for highest ROI impact.
+Identify where to invest training, coaching, diagnose engagement hurdles and prescribe precise actions for highest ROI impact.

 Demystify delays with low performers.
 Unveil, and analyze mid-performers who appear to look alike.